thachdo/opencvX/README.md

 * OpenCVCam command line application can be used to access the UVC settings, HID settings, Streaming and Image capture of any e-con System cameras in both Windows and Linux.

-## How to install (opencv 4.5.5, ubuntu 18.04, under root privileges)
+## How to install (opencv 4.5.5, ubuntu 18.04, under root privileges), refer to [this Installation manual](https://github.com/econsystems/opencv/tree/master/Documents) for other configurations.

 * OpenCV can be downloaded from [here](https://github.com/opencv/opencv)
 ```